degenware/degenware.github.io/content/posts/asm12/index.md

 ![alt](images/img3.png)

 We start with another comparison between our argument and 0x6fa and then we jump if the values are not equal.
 In our case they are equal so we move on to the next instructions.
-We move our argument to eax, we substract 0x12 from it and jump to <+60> which is the end of the function.
+We move our argument to eax, we subtract 0x12 from it and jump to <+60> which is the end of the function.
 So the result is 0x6fa - 0x12 = 0x6e8

 **ASM2 Challenge**